pkdone/practical-mongodb-aggregations-book/src/guides/explain.md

 }
 ```

-Here, this part of the plan also shows that the aggregation uses the index.
+Here, this part of the plan also shows that the aggregation uses the existing index.
 Because `totalKeysExamined` and `totalDocsExamined` match, the aggregation fully leverages this index to identify the required records, which is good news.
 Nevertheless, the targeted index doesn't necessarily mean the aggregation's query part is fully optimised.
 For example, if there is the need to reduce latency further, you can do some analysis to determine if the index can completely [cover the query](https://docs.mongodb.com/manual/core/query-optimization/#covered-query).
-Suppose the _cursor query_ part of the aggregation is satisfied entirely using the index and does not have to examine any documents.
+Suppose the _cursor query_ part of the aggregation is satisfied entirely using the index and does not have to examine any raw documents.
 In that case, you will see `totalDocsExamined: 0` in the explain plan.